Explore the history of the University of Saint Joseph Community

 The Archives also holds three-dimensional objects produced by or for the University, as well as objets d’art donated by alumni and friends.

-Photographs and Audiovisual Materials
+Photographs & Audiovisual Materials

-- Photographs documenting the University's events and facilities
+- Photographs documenting the University’s events and facilities (now located in the Pope Pius XII Library Reference Room)

 - Films, audio recordings, and video cassettes capture classroom presentations and special events, most notably the annual Jane Cullen Connor, Lewis and McAuley lectures.